 This course explores the value of relationships between families and the staff within the school setting.
 Includes an in-depth exploration of key concepts on how to deal effectively with families.
-Transfers to CSU only

 CFS-165 Curriculum and Environments in Early Childhood Programs